rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 77. Add product validator while adding a new product in DB.
 78. Add UPDATE PRODUCT TO EDIT ANY PRODUCT INFO.
 79. Update product schema with default error message.
+80. Implement product soft delete so that the product remains in DB afrer deletion just not showing.